✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 Q2: How does SOFA-2 differ from the original SOFA score?

-A: Key differences include: revised thresholds (e.g., P/F ratios 300/225/150/75; platelet counts 150/100/80/50 × 10³/μL), explicit inclusion of ECMO and mechanical circulatory support, standardized catecholamine dosing (norepinephrine + epinephrine as base), clear RRT criteria, delirium medication scoring in the brain system, and validated alternatives (S/F ratio, MAP-only cardiovascular scoring) for resource-limited settings.
+A: Key differences include: revised thresholds for multiple organ systems, explicit inclusion of ECMO and mechanical circulatory support, standardized catecholamine dosing (norepinephrine + epinephrine as base), clear RRT criteria, delirium medication scoring in the brain system, and validated alternatives (S/F ratio, MAP-only cardiovascular scoring) for resource-limited settings.
+Specific numerical thresholds are detailed in the original publication.

 Q3: Can SOFA-2 be used outside the ICU or in resource-limited settings?